Volleyball footwork drills for hitting and setting.

 Tips for Spiking a High Outside Set

-When approaching to hit a high outside set, be on the left foot when the setter is releasing the ball.
+When practicing the volleyball footwork for approaching to hit a high outside set, be on the left foot when the setter is releasing the ball.
 After the left step, bring the arms back.
 Step with the right foot to where the ball is going.

 For hitting slides, chase after the ball and jump off the opposite foot (left foot for righties).